 Kickbeat is also held back by one of the worst soundtracks I've heard in quite some time, and in a music game, this is a serious problem.

 Although it's fair to say that tastes vary, the bulk of the selections in Kickbeat are unpleasant angry-teen yuck-rock.
 I mean, I have to be honest here—if the highlights of a soundtrack are Papa Roach and Marilyn Manson, you might want to rethink that.
 With a whole world of small, up-and-coming musicians out there, it's sad to see such a promising game saddled with so many disappointing selections.

 I hate to be down on a small title trying to do something different and interesting, but I just couldn't get over the fact that Kickbeat felt more like a work in progress rather than something that was ready for prime time.
 With a better, more varied soundtrack and a little more exploration of how the martial arts theme could be applied to expanding the current game design, a sequel should be a real knockout.
+Today, the centerpin reel is still fairly common among Australian and European saltwater and freshwater anglers, and also remains popular with some anglers who fish the many rivers around the Great Lakes, both on the U.S. and Canadian side.
+Otherwise, this reel is not as widely used as many of the others and is a reel that is mainly used nowadays for coarse fishing.
+Well, there you have it.
+These are some of the reels that are commonly used for fishing and that have stood the test of time.
+Explore types of fishing reels at FishReeler.com – all types of fishing reels at cheapest prices on the web is United States.
 I genuinely hope the dev team gets the chance to make it.

 Disclosures: This game was obtained via publisher and reviewed on the Vita.
 Approximately three hours of play were devoted to the single-player mode, and the game was completed.
 There are no multiplayer modes.